casenblurg/NCPA_Rovers_ROS2/TR1200/Rover_Setup/README.md

 ## **Ensure the TR1200 is turned on before beginning!**
 >This section will explain step by step how to acces the TR1200 rover and begin remote control.

 The purpose of this documentation is to act as a guide to accessing the onboard computer on the **TR1200** as well as a guide to access the controls.
 The first step is to open a **terminal**.
-The onboard computer does not have a static IP therefore a script was made to find the IP on the network.
-The script uses the onboard computer's wifi mac address to find the IP address on the network.
-Depending on your Linux distrobution you may have to install **arp-scan**.
+The onboard computer does not have a static IP, therefore a script was made to find the IP on the network.
+The script uses the onboard computer's wifi mac address to find the IP address on the network.**(Mac Adresses are in the correspondning Box folder)**Depending on your Linux distrobution you may have to install **arp-scan**.

 ```bash
 $ sudo apt update